sevvalserbes/cinema/README.md

         findNavController().navigate(directions)
     }
 ```
-When an action is added in the graph, Safe Args generates a class for the destination where the action **originates** and adds "Directions" at the end of the class.
+When an action is added to the graph, Safe Args generates a class for the destination where the action **originates** and adds "Directions" at the end of the class.
 Because our action originates from MoviesFragment, a **MoviesFragmentDirections** class is generated.
 This class generates a funtion according to the action id.
 To navigate between destinations, a **NavController** object is needed.
 By calling one of the overloads of the **navigate** (in our case, we add directions as a parameter), we can navigate to the desired destination.

 For each destination that is a recipient of an argument, Safe Args generates a class and adds "Args" at the end of the class.
 In our case, MovieDetailFragment is our recipient.
 By adding the code below, you can access the arguments of the MovieDetailFragment.